Keepnet – AI-powered human risk management platform logo

 Here’s a step-by-step guide to setting up, executing, and learning from a callback phishing simulation that strengthens your organization’s security awareness.

-1. Define Your Simulation Goals
+1. Define Your Callback Phishing Test Goals

 Establishing clear objectives is the foundation of an effective simulation.
 Common goals include: